rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - or no implementation is available to generate a notification when the source variable for a particular data node has changed.

 In addition, publishers are not required to notify every change or value for an on-change monitored data node.
 Instead, publishers MAY limit the rate at which changes are reported for a given data node, i.e., effectively deciding the interval at which an underlying value is sampled.
 If a data node changes value and then reverts back to the original value within a sample interval then the publisher MAY not detect the change and it would go unreported.
-However, if the data node changes to a new value after it has been sampled, then the change and latest state are reported to the receiver.
+However, if the data node changes to a new value after it has been sampled, then the change and latest state MUST be reported to the receiver.
 In addition, if a client was to query the value (e.g., through a NETCONF get-data RPC) then they MUST see the same observed value as would be notified.

 To give an example, if the interface link state reported by hardware is changing state hundreds of times per second, then it would be entirely reasonable to limit those interface state changes to a much lower cadence, e.g., perhaps every 100 milliseconds.
 In the particular case of interfaces, there may also be data model specific forms of more advanced dampening that are more appropriate, e.g., that notify interface down events immediately, but rate limit how quickly the interface is allowed to transition to up state, which overall acts as a limit on the rate at which the interface state may change, and hence also act as a limit on the rate at which on-change notifications could be generated.